 In this tutorial, we create a program that fetches the latest commits of a repository in GitHub over the web.
-One of the response formats supported by GitHub API is JSON, so the result can be parsed using Jansson.
+GitHub API uses JSON, so the result can be parsed using Jansson.

 To stick to the the scope of this tutorial, we will only cover the the parts of the program related to handling JSON data.
-For the best user experience, the full source code is available: github\commits.c.
+For the best user experience, the full source code is available: github_commits.c.
 To compile it (on Unix-like systems with gcc), use the following command: